jeffrobot494/smart-insurance/UNIVERSAL_PIPELINE_REFACTOR.md

 - **No complex joins** needed to get complete pipeline data
 - **Atomic updates** for each pipeline step
 - **Clear progression tracking** with timestamp fields
-- **Structured legal entities** with name, city, state for each company
+- **Unified company data** - no need to correlate separate arrays
+- **Progressive enrichment** - each step adds fields to same company objects
+- **Better data integrity** - company data stays together as cohesive units

 ## 2. WorkflowResultsParser Class (New)

 ### A. Purpose
-Replace the opaque workflow results object handling with a clean parser class that can interpret results from different workflow types.
+Replace the opaque workflow results object handling with a clean parser class that can interpret results from different workflow types. **Significantly simplified** due to the new standardized result objects with `workflow_name` and `output` fields. **Returns unified company objects** that are progressively enriched at each pipeline step.

 ### B. Implementation
 ```javascript